 The presence or absence of somatic hypermutation in the immunoglobulin heavy chain gene (IGH) variable (V) region DNA will be reported.
 A mutation frequency of 2% or greater will be reported as mutated.
 Both the percent mutation and the V region allele identified in the rearrangement will be included in the report.

-The prognostic significance of somatic hypermutation status is only known when a single functional IGH rearrangement is identified.
+The prognostic significance of somatic hypermutation (SHM) status is only known when a single functional IGH rearrangement is identified (ie, in frame junctional coding region with no predicted premature protein truncation).
 However, a variety of situations can occur, for which the clinical significance is unknown at this time.
 These can broadly be grouped into the following:

 1. Greater than 1 functional rearrangement is identified, with discordant mutation status

 2. Only nonfunctional rearrangements are identified

 Rearrangements with mutation status at or near the 2% cutoff should be interpreted with caution for the purposes of prognosis, particularly if the entire IGHV sequence could not be sequenced due to the use of framework region 1 (FR1) V region primers.
 If such results are identified, an appropriate comment will be provided in the report.